PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

+\begin{rem} Definitions~\ref{defn:class_D} and \ref{defn:class_R} distinguish between a single dangling node and a recurrent class consisting of a single node.
+The former has no outlinks and thus no self-loop, whereas the latter has a self-loop as its only outlink.
+Although one may regard these two types of nodes as identical, we do not adopt this convention in this paper. \end{rem}

+According to Definitions~\ref{defn:class_D}--\ref{defn:class_T}, the node set $V$ is partitioned into Classes $R_1$, $R_2$, $\dots$, $R_K$, $T$, and $D$.
+We denote this classification by

+For notational convenience, we use the notation in (\ref{eq:defn_C}) throughout the paper.
+The formulation of PureRank and the analysis of its properties are most naturally stated in the general setting where multiple recurrent classes coexist with the transient and dangling classes, although some of these classes may in fact be absent in a given network.
+Sets introduced later may also be empty when they are determined by the empty classes in $\calC$.
+Unless otherwise stated, whenever such a set is empty, any associated quantities, including subvectors, submatrices, blocks, block rows, block columns, and terms, are understood to be absent.
+In particular, sums over empty index sets are interpreted as zero.
+This convention avoids repeated case distinctions regarding which classes in $\calC$ are empty.

+The node classification $\calC$ of the network $G=(V,\vc{W})$ depends on the network connectivity.
+The classes $R_1,R_2,\dots,R_K,T,D$ are determined by the out-degree condition in Definition~\ref{defn:class_D} and the SCC decomposition of the subnetwork induced by $V\setminus D$ (see Algorithm~\ref{algo:node_classification}), and some of these classes may be empty.
+In fact, this classification depends only on the zero pattern of $\vc{W}$.
+Therefore, modifying link weights without changing the zero pattern leaves $\calC$ unchanged, whereas the addition or removal of nodes or links can change $\calC$ by altering the SCC decomposition or out-degrees.

+We describe the connectivity among the recurrent, transient, and dangling classes by partitioning the weight matrix $\vc{W}$ with respect to the node classification $\calC = \{R_1,R_2,\dots,R_K,T,D\}$.
+Rearranging the rows and columns of $\vc{W}$ according to $\calC$, we write $\vc{W}$ in block-partitioned form:

-Definition~\ref{defn:class_D} shows that all rows corresponding to Class $D$ are zeros.
-Definition~\ref{defn:class_R} also states that for each $k \in \bbK$ Class $R_k$ is a closed SCC and thus $\vc{W}_{R_k}$ is irreducible.
-Equation (\ref{partition_W}) illustrates that the connectivity structure of $G = (V, \vc{W})$ is as depicted in Figure~\ref{fig:classification_of_V}.
+Definition~\ref{defn:class_D} shows that all rows corresponding to Class $D$ are zero.
+Definition~\ref{defn:class_R} also states that, for each $k \in \bbK$, Class $R_k$ is a closed SCC and thus $\vc{W}_{R_k}$ is irreducible.
+Eq.~(\ref{partition_W}) illustrates that the connectivity structure of the network $G$ is as depicted in Fig.~\ref{fig:classification_of_V}.

-In addition, we partition the normalized weight matrix $\vc{P}$ (defined in (\ref{defn:P})) according to $\calC$.
-The partitioned form of $\vc{P}$ is as follows:
+As with $\vc{W}$, we partition the normalized weight matrix $\vc{P}$ in (\ref{defn:P}) using the same node classification $\calC$.
+The block-partitioned form of $\vc{P}$ is as follows: